 If necessary, an MRI scan or X-ray, or both, may be ordered to more accurately diagnose snapping hip.
 X-ray images allow the doctor to see the bones and joints, while an MRI scan shows soft tissues.
 These imaging tests can be used to rule out other hip conditions including arthritis, synovitis, or tumors.

 Many people wonder “will snapping hip syndrome go away?”
 In truth, the outlook depends on the severity of the condition and the underlying cause.

 Snapping hip syndrome is a potentially painful and annoying condition.
-Left untreated, it can cause joint damage.
-If you experience the symptoms of snapping hip syndrome, see a doctor for a diagnosis.
-You can manage mild symptoms and cure the condition at home using ice packs, braces and supports, and exercises.
-More severe cases often require medication and surgery in conjunction with home remedies.Sources: Hip Pain Products
+Left untreated, it can cause joint damage in the long term with overuse of the affected hip.
+If you experience the symptoms of snapping hip syndrome, see a doctor for a proper diagnosis.
+Then learn ways to manage mild symptoms with conservative treatments.
+More severe cases may require anti-inflammatory medication, a corticosteroid injection, or arthroscopic surgery in conjunction with home remedies.Sources: Hip Pain Products

 There is strong evidence all over that proves what we eat impacts our health.
 A healthy dietary pattern that includes a lot of fruits, vegetables, legumes, and whole grains improves heart health and reduces the risk of chronic diseases like Type 2 diabetes.